by Mike Ratliff

 This is why it is vital that we seek to appropriate the Gospel every day.
 I mean, we must mourn our sins and rejoice because our Lord took them upon Himself at the cross.
 Then we will experience the joy of forgiveness and acceptance afresh.
 We learn to live and walk in His all-sufficient, finished work.

 I have become convinced that the barrenness of the visible Church in our day is as the day prior to the Reformation.
 There is little knowledge of the Bible.
 Many in “ministry” are so shallow in their understanding of scripture that they have no idea how to rightly divide the Word of truth.
+I have read William Tyndale’s biography at least 2 times.
 It was as I re-read that part of Tyndale’s biography dealing with the outright persecution of the Word of God being available to the common people that I recognized that this is exactly what our enemy has been doing since the fall in Genesis 3.
 He knows that we must have God’s Word in order to know God.
 We can only be the Christians God desires for us to be as we get His Word in us.
 Therefore, our enemy does all He can to separate us from the Word of God.
 One of the tactics in our time is the liberalization of the Church.
 This takes many forms.
 This is why we must continue to see ourselves as sinners who desperately need the grace of God all of the time.
-When we see ourselves any other way then we will fall for the lies that liberalize the church and bring the darkness of apostasy.
+When we see ourselves any other way then we will fall for the lies that liberalize the Church and bring the darkness of apostasy.
 Let us never forget that God is not really after pew sitters.
 No, He wants us to know Him and live out our lives fully dependent upon Him for our all.
 Do the self-righteous do this?
 Nope, so let us continue to mourn for our sins and rejoice in the cross as we remain in God’s Word until He takes us Home.